Actindo-AG/Documentation/Core1Platform/AdministratingCore1/06_ExpertKnowledge.md

 #### Prerequisites

 - You have administrator rights for the current instance.
-- You know the consequences of switching on &frasl; off features.
+- You know the consequences of switching on/off features.

 #### Procedure